backthatelfup/backthatelfup.github.io/subscribe/index.markdown

   </div>
   <div class="small-12 medium-9 right pad-lr-15">
     <p><img src="/images/hac-gumroad.jpg" alt="Hen and Chick Gumroad image"></p>
-    <em>Azria, a mage of Miz, is the the key to revealing a long lost treasure: at least that’s what her mother, alleged pirate Captain Apzana says.
-If Azria can undo the magic of powerful mages who came before her, a vast treasure will be theirs for the taking.
-But more mysteries than riches surface as Azria approaches a fortune tied to a part of Miz’ history meant to remain drowned by the waves.
+    <p><em>Azria, a mage of Miz, is the the key to revealing a long lost treasure: at least that’s what her mother, alleged pirate Captain Apzana says.
+If Azria can undo the magic of powerful mages who came before her, a vast treasure will be theirs for the taking.</em></p>
+    <p><em>But more mysteries than riches surface as Azria approaches a fortune tied to a part of Miz’ history meant to remain drowned by the waves.
 Those who would stop her warn her: reveal the past and destroy the lives of mages forever.
-Azria must decide if she will be the daughter her mother needs or protect her homeland’s secret. </em>
+Azria must decide if she will be the daughter her mother needs or protect her homeland’s secret. </em></p>

     <p class="center-text"><a class="gumroad-button" href="https://gum.co/BGAT" target="_blank">Subscribe today!</a></p>